jsnyder/stm32loader/README.md

 ---------------

 Original Version by Ivan A-R (tuxotronic.org).
-Contributions by Domen Puncer, James Snyder, Floris Lambrechts.
+Contributions by Domen Puncer, James Snyder, Floris Lambrechts, Atokulus.

 Inspiration for features from: